Skip to content

 • Sodium Dodecanesulphate

-2. Sodium Laureth Sulfate (SLES)
+2. Sodium Laureth Sulfate (SLES):

 SLES is very similar to SLS and is used for a similar purpose.
 On face value, SLES should be a better option than SLS and shouldn't lead to skin irritation issues.
 However, the main concern with SLES is how it is processed and what it is processed with.

 When SLES is being processed it goes through something called 'ethoxylation' which is where there is the potential for contamination with 1,4 dioxane, a possible carcinogen.
 How many products 1,4 dioxane is found in is unknown.
 However, one study did find that in 76 personal care products, 82% of products contained the possible carcinogen.
-Given the potential risk for contamination, you should be cautious when purchasing products which contain SLES, especially given the risk for carcinogenicity which should not be take lightly.
+Given the potential risk for contamination, you should be cautious when purchasing products which contain SLES, especially given the risk for carcinogenicity which should never be take lightly.

 3. Ethoxylated Compounds: